 Troed y Rhiw Farm, Llwyndafydd, Llandysul, SA44 6BY

-Our fruit and veg is regularly served and stocked at these local restaurants and shops: Blas, Tides Kitchen and Wine Bar, Llys Meddyg, The Hungry Trout, Owain the Butchers and Riverside Health.
+Our fruit and veg is regularly served and stocked at these local restaurants and shops: Blas, Tides Kitchen and Wine Bar and other restaurants and shops.

 If you are a restaurateur or retailer and interested in our fruit and veg, give us a ring for prices and seasonal availability.